masonwangmason/Daily-Pride-Journal/README.md

 "How can I change the layout of history cards so when an user clicks edit, it will enable them to edit the entries?"

+"is there a way you can help me write 1000+ entries for my database and put them on mongo?"

 ### Credits
 Image by mariadetarosarinda on Freepik